Diyi2020/Diyi2020.github.io/_pages/about.md

   - /about.html
 ---

-I am interested in Computational and Applied Mathematics and would like to study mathematical theory and develop numerical method based on applications in Condensed Matter Physics, Mechanics and Medical Science.
+I am interested in __Computational and Applied Mathematics__ and would like to study mathematical theory and develop numerical method based on applications in __Condensed Matter Physics, Mechanics and Medical Science__.
 Currently as a fifth year Math PhD Candidate, I am advised by Prof Luskin at University of Minnesota, Twin Cites.
-I am interested in numerical analysis, applied analysis, probability theory and modeling related to Quantum Material Science and Quantum Technology.
-For machine learning, I am interested in machine learning theory can contribute to scientific applications.
+I am interested in numerical analysis, applied analysis, probability theory and modeling related to __Quantum Material Science__ and __Quantum Technology__.

+Towards scientific machine learning, I am interested in machine learning applications for Quantum Science and, if necessary, develop machine learning theory to improve the performance of ML model.

 I am working on(preprint has been or will be out soon):